Constitutional Amendment Restricting Access to Bail (SEJR 1)

 Oppose

-A proposed amendment must pass the General Assembly (both the House and Senate) in one legislative session and then pass again (with identical language) in the next session after a general election.
-At that point, it is placed on the ballot in the next general election, and voters can approve or reject it with a simple majority .
+In Indiana, only the legislature can place constitutional amendments on the ballot for voters to decide, and it is a rare, multiyear process.
+A proposed amendment must pass the General Assembly in one legislative session and then pass again, with identical language, in the next session after a general election.
+Once that happens, it is placed on the ballot at the next general election, where voters can approve or reject it by a simple majority.
+That process has now been completed for SEJR 1, and the amendment will appear on the November 2026 ballot.

 Authors: